Occupational Exposure

 Electricians

-Electrical workers in power plants faced multiple asbestos exposure sources [4]:
+Electrical workers in power plants faced multiple exposure sources [4]:

-- Working inside electrical panels with asbestos components
+• Working inside electrical panels with ACM components

 "The electricians I work with often didn't realize their exposure was as severe as the boiler room workers.
-But they spent hours inside electrical cabinets with asbestos arc shields, worked on generators packed with asbestos insulation, and handled cables with asbestos coatings.
+But they spent hours inside electrical cabinets with ACM arc shields, worked on generators packed with the same hazardous insulation, and handled cables with fiber-based coatings.
 Their exposure was just as real."

 General Laborers and Helpers